NC3-LU/cases_web/_knowhow/bestpractices/RiskManagement.markdown

 </table>

-## Risk treatment
+## Risk Treatment
 This final stage suggests the measures to be put in place.
 For this, the security measures need to be organised depending on:

 * the measures to be considered;
 * the order of importance and priorities.

-The whole system is based on the “Return on Security Investment” calculation – the income obtained from the implementation of risk reduction solutions.
-These calculations are based on the previously calculated ALE (“Annualised Loss Expectancy”) and on the calculation of costs incurred to implement the solution.
+The whole system is based on the 'Return on Security Investment' calculation – the income obtained from the implementation of risk reduction solutions.
+These calculations are based on the previously calculated ALE ('Annualised Loss Expectancy') and on the calculation of costs incurred to implement the solution.

 The risk analysis method ends with the choice of treatment.
 The analysis must still be implemented and the methods applied.
 However, it does help with the implementation of an action plan.

-There are 4 risk treatment options:
+There are four risk treatment options:

-1. “Risk reduction”, which consists of reducing the risk by choosing the appropriate security objectives and measures (See: [Sectoral risk analysis – risk treatment]({% link _services/diagnostic.markdown %}));
+1. 'Risk reduction', which consists of reducing the risk by choosing the appropriate security objectives and measures (See: [Sectoral risk analysis – risk treatment]({% link _services/diagnostic.markdown %}));
-2. “Risk conservation”, which consists of accepting current risks without taking further action;
+2. 'Risk conservation', which consists of accepting current risks without taking further action;
-3. “Risk refusal”, which consists of giving up the activity or domain at the source of the risk;
+3. 'Risk refusal', which consists of giving up the activity or domain at the source of the risk;
-4. “Risk transfer” to a third party, using insurance coverage, for example.
+4. 'Risk transfer' to a third party, using insurance coverage, for example.

 Any resulting residual risk must be approved by the management board of the entity concerned.